bbauska/Anti-Project2025/anti.md

 incidentally result in the death of a child (such as chemotherapy); stillbirths; and induced abortion.
 In addition, CDC should require monitoring and reporting for complications due to abortion and every instance of children being born alive after an abortion.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-35
-Project 2025 supported legislation that would “improve the CDC’s abortion reporting mechanisms by requiring states, as a condition of federal Medicaid payments for family planning services, to report streamlined variables in a timely manner.”
+<p>Project 2025 supported legislation that would “improve the CDC’s abortion reporting mechanisms
+by requiring states, as a condition of federal Medicaid payments for family planning services, to report streamlined variables in a timely manner.”
 “The Ensuring Accurate and Complete Abortion Data Reporting Act of 20239 would amend title XIX of the Social Security Act and Public Health Service Act to improve the CDC’s abortion reporting mechanisms by requiring states, as a condition of federal Medicaid payments for family planning services, to report streamlined variables in a timely manner.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] ●
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Miscarriage management or standard ectopic pregnancy treatments should never be conflated with abortion.”
+<p>● Project 2025: “Miscarriage management or standard ectopic pregnancy treatments should
+never be conflated with abortion.”
 “Moreover, abortion should be clearly defined as only those procedures that intentionally end an unborn child’s life.
 Miscarriage management or standard ectopic pregnancy treatments should never be conflated with abortion.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025: “Comparisons between live births and abortion should be tracked across various demographic indicators.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025: “Comparisons between live births and abortion should be tracked across various
+demographic indicators.”
 “Comparisons between live births and abortion should be tracked across various demographic indicators to assess whether certain populations are targeted by abortion providers and whether better prenatal physical, mental, and social care improves infant outcomes and decreases abortion rates, especially among those who are most vulnerable.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 called on the FDA to “reverse its approval of chemical abortion drugs.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called on the FDA to “reverse its approval of chemical abortion drugs.”
 “FDA should
 therefore: l Reverse its approval of chemical abortion drugs because the politicized approval process was illegal from the start.
 The FDA failed to abide by its legal obligations to protect the health, safety, and welfare of girls and women.
 It never studied the safety of the drugs under the labeled conditions of use,